just-buildsystem/justbuild/doc/concepts/multi-repo.md

 external dependencies.
-Typically (but not necessarily), this repository-configuration file is located outside the referenced repositories and versioned separately or generated from such a file via `bin/just-mr.py`.
+Typically (but not necessarily), this repository-configuration file is located outside the referenced repositories and versioned separately or generated from such a file via `just-mr`.
 It serves as meta-data for a group of repositories belonging together.

 This file contains one JSON object.
 For the key `"repositories"` the